nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

 packets.
 Moreover, interference from other technologies is not modeled.
 The following details pertain to the physical layer and channel models:

-* 802.11ax is still in draft phase, not all functionalities are implemented yet
-* 802.11ax does not contain any of the high-density improvement
 * 802.11ax MU-OFDMA is not supported
-* 802.11ax can only be used with Constant rate control algorithm
 * 802.11ax only supports SU PPDU format
 * 802.11ac/ax MU-MIMO is not supported, and no more than 4 antennas can be configured
 * 802.11n/ac/ax beamforming is not supported
+* 802.11n RIFS is not supported
 * 802.11 HCF/HCCA are not implemented
 * 802.11 PCF implementation currently assumes a DTIM interval equal to the beacon interval
 * Authentication and encryption are missing
 * Processing delays are not modeled
-* PLCP preamble reception is not modeled
-* PHY_RXSTART is not supported
 * The current implementation assumes that secondary channels are always higher than primary channels
 * Cases where RTS/CTS and ACK are transmitted using HT/VHT/HE formats are not supported
 * Energy consumption model does not consider MIMO

 At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g/n/ac/ax are implemented, but there are scattered instances where some limitations in the models exist.
-Support for 802.11n and ac is evolving.
+Support for 802.11n, ac and ax is evolving.

 Some implementation choices that are not imposed by the standard are listed below: